Health & Safety

 To contact Emergency Services, dial 112 or 999.
 You may need to dial “0” for an outside line.
 Emergency numbers and a telephone are available at the front desk.

-All incidents and accidents must be reported immediately using the TU Dublin Incident Report Form.
-Reporting Hazards/Shortcomings in Health and Safety All accidents, dangerous occurrences and hazards must be reported to your lecturer who will show you how to report the incident.
+All incidents and accidents must be reported immediately using the University Incident Report Form.
+All accidents, dangerous occurrences and hazards must be reported to your lecturer who will show you how to report the incident.
 The forms for each campus are available below:

-Make yourself familiar with the location of emergency exits and fire safety equipment in college buildings.
+Make yourself familiar with the location of emergency exits and fire safety equipment in the University buildings.
 Here is what you should know in case of a fire or another emergency:

 - Activate the nearest manual alarm point/break glass unit